Pursuit of Happiness vs. Make-up Advice and Serial Killers

 Sounds goofy, right?
 But what's the one thing we've learned from Criminal Minds?
 The killer tries to replicate the cathartic feeling of first kill by killing again, but it doesn't work.
 His behaviour escalates as he (it's always a white male, aged 25-50, right?) feels unsatisfied.
 Grisly death equates to hair and makeup as a conceptual skeleton.

 We don't all murder to assuage restless dissatisfaction, but we know the gnawing, yeah?
 It comes from different places for each of us.
 Patrice had fashion.
-I've got a friend who occasionally finds a guru - from Jesus to Napoleon Hill - and wants me to come share her newfound joy.
+I've got a friend who occasionally finds a guru and wants me to come share her newfound joy.
 She isn't wrong, but I rarely enlist because my process is different.
 I don't get shiny finding someone to follow; instead I dissect and see how the thing works.
 My happy comes from disassembling a concept and putting it back together understood.
 Like Hermann Hesse's Siddhartha, I'm not bowled over by the presence of the Buddha but I introduce myself.

 There is no greater feeling than having successfully birthed a complete painting.
-I get all excited and email photos of it to my closest friends; I post close-ups on social media to share my joy and reap compliments.
-Everything's not done at that point.
+I get all excited and email photos of it to my closest friends; I post close-ups on social media to share my joy and reap compliments - but everything's not done at that point.
 The completed work needs a home and a purpose or its joy dies with me.
 My ugly baby needs to attend finishing school and arrive at a debutante ball.
 If it's one of the best girls, it will be sequestered away in someone's private home and never be seen again.
+Elation dissipates as I realise this isn't even a plateau.

 If you're surprised I never knew this, get in line behind me.
-I was told, but not given room to fully digest.
-I've done so much digesting lately of things I was handed in my younger years.
-Life intervenes without our permission, so we do what we can.
-In the meantime, I'm just pleased that I'll never resort to serial murder in grappling that restless pursuit of happiness...no, satisfaction.
-Thanks to television, I know there's no resolution, so I'll keep the wheel turning and learn to be satisfied with that.
+I'm just pleased that I'll never resort to serial murder in grappling that restless pursuit of happiness...no, satisfaction.
+I know there's no resolution, so I'll keep the wheel turning and learn to be satisfied with that.

 Hooked on Homicide - Psychology Today